 Helping Your Baby Sleep

 If you haven't already, start a bedtime routine that will be familiar and relaxing for your baby.
 Bathing, reading, and singing can soothe babies and signal an end to the day.
-Some babies like to be swaddled (wrapped in a light blanket), which can be done until they start to roll.
+Some babies like to be swaddled (wrapped in a light blanket).
+This is OK until they start to roll (typically, when they're 3 to 4 months old).
 Be consistent and your baby will soon associate these steps with sleeping.

 If you rock your baby to sleep before bedtime, your little one may expect to be rocked to sleep after nighttime awakenings.
 Instead, try putting your baby into a crib or bassinet while drowsy but still awake.
-This way your baby will learn to fall asleep on his or her own.
+This way your baby will learn to fall asleep on their own.

 Some babies squirm, whine, and even cry a little before falling back to sleep on their own.
-Unless you think that your baby is hungry or ill, see what happens if you leave your baby alone for a few minutes — he or she might settle down.
+Unless you think that your baby is hungry or ill, see what happens if you leave your baby alone for a few minutes — they might settle down.

-If your baby wakes during the period that you want him or her to sleep, keep activity to a minimum.
+If your baby wakes during the period that you want them to sleep, keep activity to a minimum.
 Try to keep the lights low and resist the urge to play with or talk to your baby.
-Change or feed your baby and return him or her to the crib or bassinet.
+Change or feed your baby and then return your little one to the crib or bassinet.

 If your baby is waking early for a morning feeding, some small changes may allow a slight shift in schedule.
 You might try waking your baby for the late-night feeding at a time that suits your sleep schedule: